 Our digital camera project is also working really well.
 All classes submitted their best photo to the annual Maths Eyes Competition.
 We were delighted to have three winners in the national competition this year, Evie O'Connor in Junior Infants, Aoibheann Wright in Senior Infants and Glenn Keogh in First Class.
 The children will receive their awards at a ceremomy shortly.

-tHe thumbnails below show our coding team, children using their technologies, scratch certificate winners and some junor infants showing the clock they helped to make which uses two potatoes to power it! click to enlarge
+The thumbnails below show our coding team, children using their technologies, scratch certificate winners and some junor infants and some second class children showing the clock they helped to make which uses two potatoes to power it! click to enlarge